What’s Involved in a Homeopathic Consultation?

 This will depend to a large extent on what you are coming with, as well as your underlying state of health.
 People often comment that they were surprised just how quickly the remedies worked.
 Children usually have greater vitality so they often respond more quickly than adults.

-Typically, I see that a child’s acute earache or sore throat will respond within hours.
+Typically, I see that, with the correct remedy, a child’s acute earache or sore throat will respond within hours.
 Someone coming with a sprained tendon or ligament or a cough should see improvement in a couple of days.
 We can sometimes observe a child who is given a constitutional remedy becoming calmer or more content within minutes, sometimes even right there in my office.

 What if I have a long-term health complaint?

 During the initial months of treatment we are assessing your reaction to the remedy and adjusting the treatment accordingly.
-Once a strong direction of cure has been established, the intervals between visits are lengthened, with follow-up visits every 3 to 6 months, as long as you are feeling well.
+Once we are happy that a strong direction of cure has been established, the intervals between visits are lengthened, with follow-up visits every 3 to 6 months, as long as you are feeling well.

 You can read more here about the process of homeopathic treatment for chronic or long-term complaints.